An Artology, Sydney Opera House, Australian Youth Orchestra and ATYP Project

 Can you create an attention-grabbing 30 second piece of music?
 Are you aged between 12 – 21 years?
 If you are interested in writing music then enter the Fanfare Competition and fill the Sydney Opera House with your music.

 The competition is open to Australians aged 12 to 21 years to write a short 30 second attention-grabbing piece of music.
-Selected by a judging panel, 8 young composers will work with Nicholas Vines renowned Australian composer, the Australian Youth Orchestra and a leading conductor to refine their compositions.
+Selected by a judging panel, 8 young artists will work with Nicholas Vines renowned Australian composer, the Australian Youth Orchestra and a leading conductor to refine their compositions.
 The works are pre-recorded and then played as the ‘cue bell’ for audiences to take their seats at the Sydney Opera House.
 Each month a different Fanfare will be played.
 Let your imagination run wild!